blitterated/docker-dev-env/Docker Dev Environment.md

 ## Create a Docker volume

 Or, why using Docker volumes is a bad idea for development.
-The volumes are stored inside the Linux kernel instance that is the  host for all the guest docker kernels, and not via a bound volume to the root OS' filesystem.
-Of course if your root OS is Linux, then you're fine
+The volumes are stored inside the Linux kernel instance that is the host for all the guest docker kernels, and not via a bind mount to the filesystem of the host OS.
+Of course if your root OS is Linux, then it will be available on the root filesystem, but it's still technically a folder managed by Docker.

+In other words, use a bind mount, not a volume if you want your code accessible to the host OS and the Docker container.

 ### Create a new volume